antidasoftware/unisender-python-client/README.md

 ```
 - **email_type** [str] - one of "html", "template" or "system_template"
 - **email_data*** [dict] - email message data.
 See more about email data in ["createEmailMessage" docs](https://www.unisender.com/ru/support/api/messages/createemailmessage/)
 - **recipints*** [list] - each list item must be represented by a dictionary with the same set of keys.
-Dictionary keys can be used in a email template.
+Dictionary keys can be used in a email template
 - **start_time** [datetime] - mailing start time
 - **timezone** [str] - time zone that indicates propagation time.
 Available only "UTC" (default: time zone from your account settings)